Gauging member engagement can help you improve interactions with your members.

 How to put member engagement scoring data to work

-With your scoring system in place, you can better understand trends with your member engagement and start putting these insights to use.
+With your membership engagement measurement system in place, you can better understand trends with your members and start putting these insights to use.
 For example: